Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/README.md

 green_step_counts_per_file sheet showing the green predictions broken down per sample, and a farRed_dist_if_green_1 showing the distribution of far-red predictions per sample when the green trace was classified as having one-step.

+Visit the Prediciton_visualization folder to see some scripts on how to see far-red traces with their predictions alongside the colocalized green trace.